Where It All Started

 All this raised rage in me.
 They do not have the right to exist!
 They are under a lot of pressure and threat of being discovered.
 They lose family and have to leave their homeland which they love.
 I am amazed at the pressure our brothers and sisters from a Muslim background are faced with daily.

 This is how the thought of doing something about it came to me, as God has burdened my heart more and more for the situation of my brothers and sisters from Muslim background.

-There is over 1.3 billion Muslims in the world who don't have the freedom to change their religion.
+Over 1.3 billion Muslims in the world don't have the freedom to change their religion.

 We have to push for the application of the Universal Declaration of Human Rights Articles 18 and 19.

 Article 18: Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance.